 We also work to provide accurate and reliable information to the public and to decision-makers shaping public policy.
 Since 2005, NCF has sent Bedouin representatives to the United Nations’ Permanent Forum on Indigenous Issues and to the Working Group on Indigenous Populations.
 Since 2010, NCF’s representatives attended the Expert Mechanism on the Rights of Indigenous Peoples.

 NCF also submits shadow reports to the UN on the implementation of various international human rights instruments.
-Reports have covered the topics of home demolitions, lack of services in the unrecognized villages and discrimination within the public service sphere, right to education and the right to employment.
+Reports have covered the topics of home demolitions, lack of services in the unrecognized villages, discrimination within the public service sphere, right to education and the right to employment.
 NCF ensures the reliability of the information contained in such reports by conducting its own fieldwork and research.